carbon-design-system/carbon-for-ibm-dotcom-nextjs-template/README.md

 $ yarn install
 ```

-In order for certain services to such as enabling RTL (Right-to-Left), you will
+In order to enable features like Right-to-Left (RTL), you will
 have to set environment variables in a `.env` file.
 Please see `.env.example`.

 ```